A Guide To Crafting Your Brand Voice

 I am somebody who probably over-indexes on brand as a strategic advantage.
 And overall, although it’s not perfect, I think we are in a nice spot with our tone of voice.

-Other examples from lesser known companies (lol)
+Other examples from less cool companies

-Now that we have heard how the greatest company on the planet does brand voice, let’s take a look at how some of the also-rans—Nike, Google, Rolex and M&Ms—communicate their brand voice.
+Now that we have heard how the greatest company on the planet does brand voice, let’s take a look at how some of the also-rans—Nike, Google, Rolex, and M&Ms—communicate their brand voice.

 Example #1 - Nike and The Hero

-And although Nike strives to inspire people with their advertising this certainly would have created some haters.
+And although Nike strives to inspire people with their advertising, this certainly would have created some haters.

 Example #2 - Google and The Wise

-Google on the other hand is an excellent example of a company embodying The Wise brand archetype.
+Google, on the other hand, is an excellent example of a company embodying the Wise brand archetype.
 Their mission "to organize the world's information and make it universally accessible and useful" positions them as a knowledgeable guide helping people navigate through the ā€˜information superhighway’ (or German: infobahn).

 This mission reflects Google's commitment to providing access to information for everyone, everywhere, whether they are looking for search results, maps, books, tools, or even just email.